 A vintage railroad company had to suspend its operation on July 24th due to a derailment that was under investigation.
 The White Pass and Yukon Route tourist train that hauls thousands of passengers a year along the route of the historic Klondike Gold Rush from Skagway into Canada derailed on its afternoon run.
 Railroad President John Finlayson said that the train derailed as it reach White Pass Summit.

-The company statement said that two vintage rail locomotives and four passenger cars were involved.
+rail locomotives and four passenger cars were involved.
 First responders at the scene outnumbered the 12 injured people, said Jeremy Zidek, spokesman for the state Department of Homeland Security and Emergency Management.
 The injured were taken to a clinic in Skagway, 100 miles from Juneau.
 Many people suffered only minor injuries and were released from the hospital three hours after the incident.
 Coast Guard planes and air ambulance helicopters were on standby throughout the afternoon to transport the injured, but they were not used.
 The local radio station, KTOO, reported that local hospitals were prepared for up to 25 victims, but that warning was later cancelled.
 Power was restored to the train, which eventually brought everybody back to Skagway.